alexandre-touret/rest-apis-versioning-workshop/README.md

 #### Explanations

-This diagram dig into the systems exposed above in the system view.
+This diagram digs into the systems exposed above in the system view.

 The Bookstore system is composed of:
 * The API Gateway which exposes our APIs